sparkflows/sparkflows-docs/docs/databricks/admin-guide/troubleshooting.rst

 Problem
 ++++++++

 Troubleshooting Fire with Databricks may necessitate the review of cluster logs in Databricks.
-Users may find it challenging to locate relevant logs for Fire Insights jobs within Databricks.
+Users may find it challenging to locate relevant logs for Sparkflows jobs within Databricks.

 Solution
 ++++++++++++